Source

 Politely, of course.
 Always politely.

 *Credit and many thanks go to littlerobotbird for the concept and editing of the cover art.
-The original picture I believe is Jykinturah's work, but the source post seems to be gone.*
+As near as I can tell, the original picture is Jykinturah's work, but the source post seems to be gone.*

 Hmm... this certainly is a different story.
 Very few i've seen, have covered interactions from an old relationship that's ended badly.
 Still, it didn't end as bad as my mind had prepared for.